Blaizzy/mlx-embeddings/docs/Manpage.md

   <br>If set, use Pry for the `brew irb` command.

 - `HOMEBREW_SIMULATE_MACOS_ON_LINUX`
   <br>If set, running Homebrew on Linux will simulate certain macOS code paths.
 This is useful when auditing macOS formulae while on Linux.
-Implies `HOMEBREW_FORCE_HOMEBREW_ON_LINUX`.

-- `HOMEBREW_FORCE_HOMEBREW_CORE_REPO_ON_LINUX`
-  <br>If set, running Homebrew on Linux will use homebrew-core instead of linuxbrew-core.

 - `HOMEBREW_SSH_CONFIG_PATH`
   <br>If set, Homebrew will use the given config file instead of `~/.ssh/config` when fetching `git` repos over `ssh`.